Vobase

 bun run dev, and it works

-Skills cover the parts where apps get tricky: money stored as integer cents (never floats), status transitions as explicit state machines (not arbitrary string updates), gap-free business numbers generated inside database transactions (not auto-increment IDs that leave holes).
+Skill packs cover the parts where apps get tricky: money stored as integer cents (never floats), status transitions as explicit state machines (not arbitrary string updates), gap-free business numbers generated inside database transactions, single-write-path enforcement via check:shape, frontend bundle isolation via check:bundle.

 These conventions are what make AI-generated modules work on the first try.